Based on 37 reviews

 What Parents Need to Know

-Parents need to know that this educational interactive show has a playful, energetic feeling and no content to worry about.
-The human host, Joe, interacts admirably with his friends on the show and at home, and Blue is a smart, loyal companion.
+Parents need to know that Blue's Clues is an educational interactive show with a playful, energetic feeling and no content to worry about.
+The human host, Steve -- and later, Joe -- interacts admirably with his friends on the show and at home, and Blue is a smart, loyal companion.

 On top of it all, the sets are very creatively fashioned, often appearing to be collage or multi-media in nature.
 The background soundtrack plays a gentle jazz that doesn't condescend to the viewer, and Joe sometimes gestures in American Sign Language to match what he is saying.
 The discerning eye will discover many such details.
 In fact, Blue's Clues does a very fine job of treating its young viewers as the multifaceted individuals that they are.

-Families can talk about whether Blue is an imaginary friend or a real dog.
+Families can talk about whether Blue is an imaginary friend or a real dog in Blue's Clues.
 Can imaginary friends be as much fun as Blue?

 What kind of things would Blue say to Joe if she could talk all the time?

 How do the characters in Blue's Clues demonstrate curiosity, communication, and teamwork?
 Why are these important character strengths?

 - Cast: Donovan Patton, Steve Burns, Traci Paige Johnson